South Asian Studies (MA) (60EC)

 The MA South Asian Studies at Leiden University is designed for students with an interest in studying South Asia from a range of perspectives including its history, literature, art, media, culture, religions, philosophy and philology.

-Why study South Asian Studies in Leiden University?
+Why study South Asian Studies at Leiden University?

 Knowledge of an Asian language is not required for this master’s programme, You do have the option of taking an intensive Hindi, Sanskrit or Tibetan language courses.
 These courses are taken instead of an elective in both the first and second semesters.